What your windows are made of may not exactly be your favourite dinner party conversation, but here are a couple of stats to prick your ears up!

 Homes lose heat in the winter as the cold air outside is attracted to the warm air inside, entering through the windows.

-Triple glazing, on the other hand, is even more energy efficient than double glazing.
+On the other hand, triple glazing is even more energy efficient than double glazing.
 So what’s the snag?
 The insulation benefits have to be weighed against its incredible weight – requiring stronger frames – and the resulting higher cost.

 Double glazing is usually supplied in uPVC frames.